 Completing your studio projects in a timely and thoughtful manner is critical to your success in this course.
 In order to do this you will need to multi-task while you are in the studio and you will need to spend outside of class time working on your assignments.
 You do not have the same kind of homework for a studio class as you might for psychology or physics where you are able to complete it at home.
 You will need to come to the studio outside of class in order to complete your projects and succeed in this course.
-For this course you are expected to spend at least six hours per week on assignments - this is in addition to your class time.
 There will not be accommodations made if you choose to take your work home and it is broken in transit to or from the studio.